 My parents married in 1926.
-I was born in 1927, the eldest of four children.
-We moved to Bobruisk, where Father had a job in a plywood manufacturing plant.
+I was born in Shzedrin in 1927.
+We moved to Bobruisk when Father had a job in a plywood manufacturing plant.
 When the war started, Bobruisk was almost instantly bombed.

 We went to Shzedrin by foot, but Germans arrived there very soon, and we returned to Bobruisk.
 The first execution of Jews was on September 9, 1941.
 We were ordered into the ghetto in October.